What is Endocrine Genetics?

 extracted dna Extracted DNA samples (1µg high-quality DNA)

-FREE GENETIC COUNSELLING
+GET GENETIC COUNSELLING

 Actia offers all your patients FREE pre and post-test genetic counselling with our expert and certified genetic counsellor We provide the best available support for your patients and families via